photogabble/website/src/content/resources/bookmarks/2024-01-04-the-quilting-bee.md

 button: theqbee.net.gif
 ---

 I used to frequent The Quilting Bee from time to time back in its heyday.
+It was one of the first pixel-cliques that I discovered and became a big inspiration for my getting into pixel art.